 This bill proposes significant updates to the Arizona Revised Statutes regarding campaign contributions and expenses, specifically targeting the interactions between public service corporations and candidates for the corporation commission.
 Under the new provisions, public service corporations, their affiliates, and principals are prohibited from contributing to corporation commission candidates or their committees, and candidates are similarly barred from accepting such contributions.
-The bill also introduces detailed definitions for terms like "affiliate," "control," and "principal," which clarify the relationships and conditions under which these entities operate.
+The bill also introduces detailed definitions for terms such as "affiliate," "control," and "principal," which clarify the relationships and conditions under which these entities operate.

 Statutes affected: